-So far we have seen that discrete probability can be visualized as a length (in the line graph) or as an area (in the probability histogram).
-So why do we call it the probability mass function?
-To understand this we should think of the pmf $f_X(k) = P(X = k)$ as a distribution of point masses along the real line.
+To understand this we should think of the PMF $f_X(k) = P(X = k)$ as a distribution of point masses along the real line.
 For example, consider a strange coin with P(H) = 1/3 and let X be the number of heads obtained when the coin is flipped 4 times.
-By now we can compute these probabilities in our sleep: But here's a new question.

-Question.
-If we perform this experiment many times, how many heads to we expect to get on average?
-In other words, what is the expected value of the random variable X?

-In order to answer this question it is surprisingly necessary to view the probabilities P(X = k) as point masses arranged along a line:
+By now we can compute these probabilities in our sleep: But here's a new question.27 Question.
+If we perform this experiment many times, how many heads do we expect to get on average?
+In other words, what is the expected value of X?
+The answer to this question is surprisingly related to physics.
+If we think of the probabilities P(X = k) as point masses arranged along a line, then it will turn out that the expected value of X is the balance point, or the "center of mass":